Community Nutrition & Health Promotion (without thesis) Master of Science (M.S.)

 - A thesis is not required in this option.

 CHEM 109 (General Chemistry 1); CHEM 110 (General Chemistry 2); CHEM 251 (Organic Chemistry)+ Lab; BIOC 321 (Biochemistry) + Lab; BIOS 213 (Human Physiology) + Lab; NUTR 455 (Nutrient Metabolism).

 When completing the Office of Graduate Studies online application, select:

 Specialization: Community Nutrition & Health Promotion

-  Minimum of 36 semester hours of credit in courses representing the major and either one or two minors.
+Minimum of 36 semester hours of credit in courses representing the major.

 Select from other courses offered, with approval of the student's Supervisory Committee, to complete degree requirements.